Windham-High-School/CubeServer/README-SETUP.md

     * set MONGODB_PASSWORD

 ## Start so that it will restart on device restart
-  * docker compose up -d
+  * docker compose up -d api

 ## Create Crontab
   * crontab -e